vishnuram1999/audits/README.md

 - [ ] Read specification and documentation of project

+- [ ] Use a Visualizer to inspect the contracts in the protocol like [Surya](https://github.com/ConsenSys/surya).

 - [ ] Manual analyzes

   - [ ] Gas Optimization checks